The Hill Interview: GOP wins if seen as ‘party of optimism’

-House Majority Whip Tom Emmer (R-Minn.) in an exclusive interview with The Hill said Rep. Kevin McCarthy, who struggled through 15 ballots to be elected to the top House post earlier this year, will go down as one of the strongest Speakers in U.S. history.
+House Majority Whip Tom Emmer (R-Minn.) in an exclusive interview with The Hill said Rep. Kevin McCarthy (R-Calif.), who struggled through 15 ballots to be elected to the top House post earlier this year, will go down as one of the strongest Speakers in U.S. history.

 “I think it’s really important for Republicans to remember that we have to be the party of optimism, the party of a positive vision,” said Emmer, who spoke to The Hill as House Republicans enter a challenging stretch of the year.